winterknife/PINKPANTHER/README.md

 3. `Windows 10 WDK, version 2004`
 4. `Python3`

+It should be noted here that you can get away just by having an assembler(this project is using [MASM](https://docs.microsoft.com/en-us/cpp/assembler/masm/masm-for-x64-ml64-exe?view=msvc-170)) because technically that's all you need.

 After installing the above, it should be as easy as opening the solution with `Visual Studio` and building for `x64` target.

 After a successful build, binaries can be found inside the `Bin` directory under the appropriate bitness sub-directory.